project-exibition-II/application_files/README.md

-# demo this demo for my friends
+# this demo for my friends